pycountry/pycountry/README.rst

 PyInstaller Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Some users have reported issues using PyCountry with PyInstaller guidance on how to handle the issues can be found in the `PyInstaller Google Group <https://groups.google.com/g/pyinstaller/c/OYhJdeZ9010/m/vLhYAWUzAQAJ>`_.
+Some users have reported issues using `pycountry` with PyInstaller guidance on how to handle the issues can be found in the `PyInstaller Google Group <https://groups.google.com/g/pyinstaller/c/OYhJdeZ9010/m/vLhYAWUzAQAJ>`_.

 Countries (ISO 3166-1)
 ----------------------

 Countries in `pycountry` store comprehensive data on each country per the ISO 3166-1 standard.
 You can iterate through all countries, look up specific countries using various codes, and perform fuzzy searches.

-Countries are accessible through a database object that is already configured upon import of pycountry and works as an iterable:
+Countries are accessible through a database object that is already configured upon import of `pycountry` and works as an iterable:

 .. code:: pycon